Be Careful While You Text

 Texting is just the latest incarnation of this obsession.
 We can’t be alone with ourselves for 2 minutes without thinking, “Hey, I wonder what Eric is up to?
 Let me text him…” And while this may be entirely appropriate for a teenager (hey, friends are their lives), it becomes downright embarrassing to see a 28 year old who can’t go outside without texting and twittering every 2 minutes.

-This quote from a doctor in the Newsweek article on texting is appropriate:
+This quote from a doctor in this article on texting is appropriate:

 “We think we’re multitasking, but we’re not,” he said.
 “You’re focusing on one task for a split second, then focusing on another one, and with something moving 40 miles an hour like a car, it just takes a couple of seconds to be hit.”